Stilfontein Mine: Rescue Efforts Underway To Extract ‘Unknown Number’ of Illegal Miners

-• A rescue operation has been launched at the Stilfontein mine in Klerksdorp to bring up the illegal miners underground
+• A rescue operation has been launched at the Stilfontein mine in Klerksdorp to bring up the illegal miners trapped underground

 • The provincial government has appointed a private mine rescue team to lead the operation after a standoff with police

-• A Community Safety and Transport Management MEC in the North-West spoke to Briefly News about the operation
+• A Community Safety and Transport Management MEC in the North West spoke to Briefly News about the operation

 Team launches operation at Stilfontein to rescue illegal miners underground